10 Ways To Deal With Japanese Beetles

 Beat back Japanese beetles with a few of these strategies.

 Japanese beetles are the bane of the summer garden.
 The adults feed for roughly six weeks, destroying plants.
 Their favorites are things like roses, perennial hibiscus, raspberry bushes and any fruit tree.
-When there’s enough of them, they’ll eat plants they usually pass up, including canna leaves and purple coneflower.
+When there are enough of them, they will eat plants they usually pass up, including canna leaves and purple coneflower.

 When Japanese beetles appear each summer, you have two opportunities to deal with them effectively: Attack adults in summer or newly hatched grubs in early fall.
 Learn a few methods you can use to deal with Japanese beetles.

 Knock beetles into water with a few drops of dish detergent added.
 Wear nitrile gloves to help eliminate the creepiness of touching beetles.
 Entomologists report the best time of day to gather beetles is 7 p.m.
 Gathering at other times of day helps reduce feeding damage, but you'll catch the most in early evening.

 Trap effectiveness is hotly debated because they do bring more beetles to your yard than are already there.
 Most experts agree that using traps is not the best choice because traps only catch 75 percent of the beetles they attract.
 That leaves 25 percent to attack your prize plants.
 If you decide to use store-bought or DIY Japanese beetle traps, you'll get best results by setting out traps early in the season, so you catch beetles before they lay eggs.
 Site the trap at least 50 feet away from desirable plants.
 Empty the trap daily.
 Dead beetles that accumulate in the trap actually act as a repellent.
 Feed the beetles to pet poultry or pond fish.
 Freeze surplus beetles for a ready-made fish or chicken treat.